alinnman/celestial-navigation/APPDOC.md

 At the top you see fields marked **DRP Latitude** and **DRP Longitude**.
 Enter the latitude and longitude for your DRP in these fields.

+Note: The values of these fields are automatically updated if you execute a successful sight reduction.

 ### Star Fixes<a name="star_fixes"></a>